According to a scientific 'drop test' this smartphone is basically the Terminator

 The S9 and S9+ were released worldwide in March 2018, to broadly positive reviews, especially with regard to its camera.

-Samuel Gibbs of The Guardian described it as “the best big-screen smartphone by miles,” making particular mention of the presence of a headphone jack (something no longer common across the smartphone market).
+Described as “the best big-screen smartphone by miles,” making particular mention of the presence of a headphone jack (something no longer common across the smartphone market).

 And however you think it stacks up to iPhones or other rivals, one thing’s for certain – it’s as good as you can get if you’re a clumsy idiot who wants to be able to drop their expensive gadgets and suffer absolutely no consequences.